 - Trauma Focused: screening regarding trauma occurs for clients to ensure that services are appropriate and trauma informed.
 Traumatic events can change our perception of the world.
 Therapeutic services can be helpful in processing the event and creating meaning.

 Interested in learning more?
-Please contact Nicole Schryver at 720-925-1776 or firstname.lastname@example.org.
+Please contact Scott Clapsaddle at firstname.lastname@example.org or 720.925.1776.
 Our team can provide initial phone screening to determine if services are the right fit.

 After an initial screening, additional information may be required such as copies of insurance cards.
 An in-person intake will occur with individual or parent(s) to identify treatment goals after authorization for services has been received.